 NEWS & EVENTS

-CCS Alumnus Kevin Beasley to be Featured in 2014 Whitney Biennial
+CCS Alumnus Kevin Beasley Featured in 2014 Whitney Biennial

-Kevin Beasley (BFA ’07) will be one of 103 artists featured in the prestigious Whitney Biennial in 2014, the museum has announced.
+Kevin Beasley (BFA ’07) was one of 103 artists featured in the prestigious Whitney Biennial in 2014.

 Recent exhibitions of Beasley’s work include his 2012 performance of “I Want My Spot Back,” in conjunction with the exhibition “Some Sweet Day” at the Museum of Modern Art (MOMA).
 During this two-day performance, Beasley took on “the role of DJ, mixing sloweddown a cappella tracks by deceased rappers from the 1990s with additional textures, rhythms and feedback.”